smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 # Log Event Provider

-This document describes the log event provider, which is responsible for fetching logs of active log upkeeps, and exposing them to the log observer (pre processor).
+This document describes the log event provider, which is the data source for the log observer.

 ## Overview

+The log event provider is responsible for fetching logs of active log upkeeps, and exposing them to the log observer (pre processor).

-The log event provider fetches logs from log poller, and stores them in the log buffer, which exposes them to the log observer (pre processor).
+The provider fetches logs from log poller, and stores them in the log buffer, which will be queried by the log observer (pre processor) for latest logs w/o input (i.e. with no range or any indication).

 In addition, the provider also manages the log filters life-cycle.